jeremykvlim/kattis/README.md

 # Kattis-Solutions

-My solutions for Kattis problems, not all of them have been archived here yet because I haven't bothered scraping through all my submissions.
+My solutions for Kattis problems, not all of them have been archived here yet because I haven't bothered scraping through all my submissions from 2022 till now.
 Solutions are named `"problemname".<languagefilename>`.
 To find the problem statement, please go to:

 `https://nus.kattis.com/problems/"problemname"` or `https://open.kattis.com/problems/"problemname"`